kylc/planning-kit/README.md

 A state space (or configuration space) is defined by all possible configurations of the system.
 Arbitrary state space definitions are possible for use with the library.

-For example, to define a Euclidean space (which has equivalent behavior to the built-in `planning_kit.EuclideanSpace`):
+For example, to define a Euclidean space (which has equivalent behavior to the built-in `StateSpace.euclidean`):

 https://github.com/kylc/planning-kit/blob/e83075cf0f9afa06b3d94a9de964c3397302c08e/demo/02_custom_space.py#L1-L26